mstefanowich/EasyMine.online-Monitor/README.md

 ### **How-To-Use**

+    * Open up the .bat file and edit it so the path is the full path to the easymine-mon .exe
+    * Do not remove echo off or cls command (to clear screen)
-    * Start in cmd as C:\Path\To\File\easymineagent.exe VtP1ea9gWvjGzzA8x4uJD68vNZzbjDGGuq VnjFZ64GFGRejFrizkd27JASdst8BYxWoE
+    * Paratmeters are wallets like: VtP1ea9gWvjGzzA8x4uJD68vNZzbjDGGuq VnjFZ64GFGRejFrizkd27JASdst8BYxWoE
-    * Parameters are to be passed as seen above, no commas, slashes, hyphens, etc. Just pass the wallet address.
+    * Parameters are to be passed as seen above (or in the .bat file), no commas, slashes, hyphens, etc. Just pass the wallet address.

 ## Built With